eszterkv/sms/README.md

-# SMS ChatGPT
+# SMS services

-This project integrates Twilio's SMS service with OpenAI's ChatGPT to provide automated responses to SMS messages.
+This project allows you to send and receive SMS messages and run arbitrary services that are available via the API.

+Currently, it supports:
+- ChatGPT
+- aviation weather

 ## Motivation

-I use a dumb phone as my daily driver, and the only missing feature was ChatGPT integration.
-Here it is.
+I use a dumb phone as my daily driver.
+I started writing this service because I missed access to ChatGPT, and I have since expanded it to support other functionality.

 ## Approximate costs

 **DISCLAIMER:** My calculations are an estimate and specific to my geography and usage.
 Please do your own math before using it.
 All responsibility for the correctness of the calculations and incurred costs is yours.

-Important: You need to have a paid Twilio account and a paid OpenAI API account, both with available credits.
+Important: You need to have a paid SMS provider account and a paid OpenAI API account, both with available credits.

 OpenAI's free tier has a limited quota and will return `insufficient_quota` errors when exceeded.
 Visit https://platform.openai.com/account/billing to set up a paid account.